s-ol/alive/alv/extensions.md

 set the event type.
 Often this will be a custom event that is only used inside your extension (such as e.g. the `midi/port` type in the [midi][modules-midi] module), but it can also be a primitive type like `'num'` in this example.
-In `:tick`, your IOStream is given a chance to communicate with the external world and create any resulting events.
+In `:poll`, your IOStream is given a chance to communicate with the external world and create any resulting events.
 The example stream above randomly sends bang events out, with a 10% chance each 'tick' of the system.
 Note that there is no guarantee about when or how often ticks occur, so you really shouldn't rely on